Your Rights and Responsibilities as an Employee in Washington State

 To find out more about your legal rights, read one of the resources listed in the "Where to Get Help" section at the end of this publication.

 This publication focuses on private employment.
 If you are a public employee (you work for a local, county, state or federal agency), you have other, different rights.
 The section at the end of this publication called "Where to Get Help" has a list of some agencies that help public employees.

 The following agencies generously helped to create this publication: Columbia Legal Services, the Northwest Justice Project, the Legal Voice, the Unemployment Law Project and the Thurston County Dispute Resolution Center.

-Your first step towards employment may be filling out a job application or having a job interview.
-This is your chance to show the employer that you have the skills to work for them.
+Your first step towards getting a job may be filling out a job application or having a job interview.
+This is your chance to show the employer you have the skills to work for them.
 This section explains what kinds of questions the employer may legally ask you in the interview or application.

 - In some places in Washington State, employers cannot legally ask about your politics or sexual orientation.

 Here are some examples of questions that are legal and not legal.

 UNLAWFUL TO ASK